wi-fighters/56-form-exercise-natalia-solo/README.md

 ## Part 4: Responsive styling

+Let's start with big-picture layout.

-17. Let's create some containers for the elements that we want to appear inline.
+17. First, create some containers for the elements that we want to appear inline.
 Add a `div` with the class `inline-container` around the following pairs of elements (in both fieldsets):

 - first + last name
 - street + number